-It's usually ill-advised for a twenty-something year old to approach the broken lone house alone in the middle of dead cornfield armed with nothing but her cheery smile and a good screaming voice.
+It's usually ill-advised for a twenty-something year old to approach the broken, lone house alone, in the middle of a dead dusty cornfield, armed with nothing but her cheery disposition and a good screaming voice.

-People rarely come to the old two-story blue house at on 345th Street.
+People, any kind of people really, rarely come to the old two-story blue house at on 335th Street.
 Mail and packages were dropped in the box in front of the house unless it was registered, which rarely ever happened, and I doubt it was ever anything good when it did.
-I also doubt church goers ever tried to spread the Lord's message to a house that looked condemned.
+There may or may not be a PO Box in town for this blue little shack, so I wouldn't even know if mailmen knew about this place.
+I also doubt church goers ever tried to spread the Lord's message to a house that, quite frankly, looked condemned.